 The mounting public pressure for the way these on-demand giants were dealing with their contractual workers led to a financial down round of DoorDash in 2016.
 Luckily, a prominent investor came to the rescue to decrease the mounting financial pressure.

 In 2018, Softbank (lead investor in “success stories” such as WeWork or dog-walking startup Wag) led a $535 million round, giving DoorDash the necessary war chest to take on its rivals in the heated food delivery market.
+This allowed DoorDash to capture 34% of the US market in 2019, effectively taking the top spot amongst its rivals.

 On its road to dominance, the company made sure to collect some heatwaves for its growth-at-all-cost ethos.
 In 2019, its drivers sued DoorDash for using the customer tips to subsidize their pay.
 The company reacted to the public backlash by changing its tipping policies, effectively allowing drivers to receive all of the tipped amount.